Loic74650/FringeLocker/README.md

 ## Setup
 This version of FringeLocker is powered by two MN21/A23 12V batteries.
 Alternatively connector J3 on the board can be used to power the board with an external supply of your choice (remove the batteries first!).
-The board accepts supply voltages up to +/-18Volts.
+The board accepts supply voltages up to +/-18Volts and so currently I am using two 9V batteries in series for each voltage ramp in order to increase lifetime on battery.
+The photodiodes need to be masked of, leaving just one slit 0.5mm wide per photodiode.
+See image in the photos folder.
 Slider switch SW2 switched ON/OFF the board.
 There are three adjustments to be performed on the board.